 From a fast flowing river with frequent rapids to relatively easy river with few rapids, Nepal has rivers for all level of rafters.
 The easy rivers require no prior experience.
 But if you are attempting a challenging raft, it is preferable to have some knowledge about it.
 The rivers will takes you to some of the most exciting views of nature.
 The icing on the cake are the sandy beaches you will be spending your night in.

 7) Rock Climbing and Canyoning

-An adventure sport such as rock climbing characterised by a climb not towards any sort of external gain but internal satisfaction is popular among young minds.
+An adventure sport such as rock climbing characterized by a climb not towards any sort of external gain but internal satisfaction is popular among young minds.

 The sport takes up so much of your attention barely leaving you with enough to enjoy the beauty around unless you have reached the top the rock.
 Like every climb, the view from where you will be standing is totally worthwhile.

 This adventure is for all those who love the sport; allow your favourite toy to take you to some of the most strenuous, challenging and deadliest routes as well as the most glorious, fragile-looking and yet mighty views of the Nature.

 Mountain biking is a famous adventure sport in Nepal.
 The journey usually begins from Kathmandu and heads towards the Himalayas.
 There are several biking clubs that organize various biking events throughout the year.
 Otherwise you can tag along with a group of your own and take a customized route of your preference to the mountains.